 Why Women Leaders?

-As we face one of the deadliest emergency crisis of our lifetime, take a look at the countries led by women leaders and how they’ve performed.
+As we face one of the deadliest emergency crises of our lifetime, take a look at the countries led by women leaders and how they’ve performed.
 Germany, led by Angela Merkel, has had a far lower death rate than its neighboring countries; Britain, France, Italy, or Spain.
-Finland—where Prime minister Sanna Marin aged 34, governs with a coalition of four female-led parties— has had a 10 percent fewer death rate as nearby Sweden.
+Finland—where Prime minister Sanna Marin aged 34, governs with a coalition of four female-led parties— has had a 10 percent fewer death rate than nearby Sweden.
 Prime Minister Jacinda Ardern of New Zealand has been successful in eradicating the Virus—while she was heavily pregnant—as she called off the lockdown she put in place on March 25th.

 Why am I telling you all this?
 According to a recent study, COVID outcomes are systematically and significantly better in countries led by women.
 Women possess leadership prowess that.
 People should not always assume the worst about women’s leadership.
 They are often seen as weak because of our compassionate thoughtfully way of leading which I see as a unique quality in leadership.
 In fact, women are stronger.
 They are more empathetic than men and are great listeners.